 WORST: Just stop buying X!

-Between articles blaming avocado toast for the lack of Millenials buying houses, or D*ve R*msey outright saying “if you’re in debt, you should never see the inside of a restaurant,” debt payoff advice has turned into the worst kind of shame-based deprivation mindset that does more harm than good.
+Between articles blaming avocado toast for the lack of Millennials buying houses, or D*ve R*msey outright saying “if you’re in debt, you should never see the inside of a restaurant,” debt payoff advice has turned into the worst kind of shame-based deprivation mindset that does more harm than good.

 There will absolutely be moments when you’ll recognize that maybe you are spending too much on coffee, clothing, cable, or whatever.
 But this all-or-nothing mindset about the small things in life that bring you joy?
 I’m not here for it.